Uncategorized

 State first in nation for over-the-year nonfarm job growth at 2.7%

-Idaho’s seasonally adjusted unemployment rate decreased by 0.1 percentage point between January and February, down to 3.7%.
+Idaho’s seasonally adjusted unemployment rate was unchanged between February and March, remaining at 3.7%.

 Read articles about the Idaho economy in our newsletter, Idaho Employment News.